 Women’s health at work

 Around 16 million women are in work in the UK†.
-Some face physical and mental health challenges that affect their wellbeing as well as their ability to perform at their best.
+Many face physical and mental health challenges that affect their wellbeing as well as their ability to perform at their best.

 We want women’s health to be higher on the workplace agenda

-In 2020, a record 16 million women were in employment in the UK‡.
+In 2020, a record of around 16 million women were in employment in the UK†.
 But women face particular health concerns, and don’t all feel well-supported at work.

 Women can’t perform well if they’re exhausted or struggling with physical or mental health symptoms.
 That’s not good for them, their employer, or for our economy.